ymdatta/ASE_Spring24_Project/src/gate.md

 The example library needs some support code.
-The `run` function checks what is returned by each example (and if it is `false`, then this test returns `true` indicating a failure.
+The `run` function checks what is returned by each example (and if it is `false`, then this test returns `true` indicating a failure).
 Note also that `run` has does some _setup_ and _tearDown_:

-- In the `tearDown` step, we restore the global config.
+- In the _tearDown_ step, we restore the global config.
 - As _setup_, the global config is cached (so it can be restored in `tearDown`) and the randomseed is restored to some default value.